emsquared/OpenCore-Setup/README.md

 # Target

-This configuration currently targets macOS 11.0 Beta (build 20A5354i).
+This configuration last tested on macOS 11.0 Beta (20A5374i).

 Previous configurations: